 1986 The gate is almost attached to the square of the Sint Anne church Boulbon 2017

-Is this house also the interior (Rebirth) where Tell used to work as a blacksmit?
-Havent' found it yet.
+So is this house also the interior (Rebirth) where Tell used to work as a blacksmit?

 1986 The start of episode Rebirth 2017

-Matthew is following the soldiers and tries to get Tell's weapon back.
-All the people had to collect their weapons and bring them to the soldiers.
-In depression after the murder of his wife,
+Scene: Matthew is following the soldiers and tries to get Tell's weapon back.
+All the people have to collect their weapons and bring them to the soldiers.
+Tell is in a depression,

 2015 The same place.
 The small bridge in front of chateau Boulbon.
 Matthew is hiding here.
 The soldiers go to Boulbon castle.
 2015